SomeshK4/SOAP-WS/readme.txt

 Literal use Model
-When using a literal use model, the body contents should conform to a user-defined XML-schema(XSD) structure.
+1. When using a literal use model, the body contents should conform to a user-defined XML-schema(XSD) structure.
-The advantage is two-fold.
-For one, you can validate the message body with the user-defined XML-schema, moreover, you can also transform the message using a transformation language like XSLT.
+2. You can validate the message body with the user-defined XML-schema,
+3. You can also transform the message using a transformation language like XSLT.

 Encoded use Model
-With a (SOAP) encoded use model, the message has to use XSD datatypes, but the structure of the message need not conform to any user-defined XML schema.
+1. With a (SOAP) encoded use model, the message has to use XSD datatypes.
+2. structure of the message need not conform to any user-defined XML schema.
-This makes it difficult to validate the message body or use XSLT based transformations on the message body.
+3. Difficult to validate the message body or use XSLT based transformations on the message body.